 Please review our Release Policy before downloading and using this distribution.

-Instead of downloading the ZIP file, you can download our Windows installer that will deploy OpenSSL 3 x64 (64-bit).
+Instead of downloading the ZIP file, and for convenience, you can download our Windows installer via the link above in the "Download OpenSSL" section.
+Installation is straightforward.
 OpenSSL is installed into the following file system locations.
 These locations are specified during the build and follow OpenSSL's own conventions.
 Thanks to Advanced Installer for helping us out.

 %PROGRAMFILES%\FireDaemon OpenSSL 3 %PROGRAMFILES%\Common Files\FireDaemon SSL 3

 Below is a screenshot showing the executed commands at an elevated command prompt: